Give dieting the boot, and simply change your diet. It will change your life forever!

 * A moderate amount of fruit.

-* Low-fat, or fat-free dairy, such as milk, yogurt and cottage cheese.
+* Low-fat, or fat-free dairies, such as milk, yogurt, and cottage cheese.

 * Beans and legumes.